Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Application of Steiros et al.'s model to the experimental data

-Second, a Glauert-derived blockage correction is performed using the model of \citet{steiros_analytical_2022} by determining the unconfined freestream velocity, ${U_{\infty}}'$, that results in the same $u_t$ and dimensional thrust at $\beta=0\%$ as for the confined condition, i.e.
+Here, we summarize the blockage correction method proposed by \citet{steiros_analytical_2022}, which is used to obtain the ${C_T}'-\lambda'$ and ${C_P}'-\lambda'$ curves in \Cref{fig:compare_ct_UPrime,fig:compare_cp_UPrime}.
+The blockage correction is performed by determining the unconfined freestream velocity, ${U_{\infty}}'$, that results in the same $u_t$ and dimensional thrust at $\beta=0\%$ as for the confined condition, i.e.

 Therefore, it follows that

 and consequently,

 since $u_t$ = ${u_t}'$.
 Following the procedure outlined by \citet{steiros_analytical_2022}, the blockage correction is performed by first calculating $u^{\ast}$ from the known $C_T$ and $\beta$ at a given confined condition using \cref{eq:CT_steiros}.
 Then, ${u^{\ast}}'$ is calculated by simultaneously solving \cref{eq:CT_steiros,eq:ctPrime_steiros} for the value of ${u^{\ast}}'$ that yields equivalent values of ${C_T}'$, with $\beta = 0\%$ used in \cref{eq:CT_steiros}.
 Once ${u^{\ast}}'$ is known, ${C_T}'$ is computed from \cref{eq:ctPrime_steiros} and ${C_P}'$ and $\lambda'$ are computed as